jneyer/jmeter-aws/README.md

 - Run ./start-nodes to open the SSH tunnels and start the nodes for your test.
 - Run ./start-gui to launch the default JMeter project.

+## Optional Environment Overrides
+- CONFIG_PATH - Optional config directory.
+This is used to manage site specific configuration maintained outside of the jmeter-aws project.
+- DATA_PATH - Directory that contains data files nodes will use for testing.
+All files in this directory will be copied to the worker nodes.

 ## Instructions

 1. Run ./setup-local from this directory